DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

-# Handling PII Data Part 2 Synthetic Data
+# Streamlining Bureaucratic Data Access Part 2: Generating Synthetic Data in Python for Preliminary Analysis

 <br />

 A continuation from the first part of handling PII data, in this part I'll be discussing about using a technique called synthetic data where we can generate fake data that follows similar properties of the original data.
 Ideally the goal of this document is to educate the basics of synthetic data and provide a usable coding that the reader can send to their clients in case they face challenges in accessing the data due to beurocracy in PII data security.
-(Enough to where you'll be able to do high level analysis at least)
+(Enough to where you'll be able to do surface level analysis at least)

 <br />